marcredhat/ocp/README.md

-# Automated deployment of OpenShift (tested with 4.3 to 4.6) and OpenShift Container Storage  on Bare Metal
+# Automated deployment of OpenShift (tested with 4.5 and 4.6) and OpenShift Container Storage  on Bare Metal

 ## Table of Contents